Creative Agency: NEXT-DC

 Photography & Video: Vasil Germanov

 On October 14th 2019, during a EURO 2020 qualifiying match, English players were subjected to racist chanting from sections of the crowd in Sofia.
 Bulgaria lost 0:6, but suffered an even greater defeat in world media.
-The headlines, often condemning all Bulgarian fans, spread like wildfire.
-As football fans, a small team from our agency felt compelled to take action.
+The headlines, condemning all Bulgarian fans and even the whole country, spread like wildfire.
+A small team from our agency felt compelled to take action.

 Football often divides us — by country, team or favourite player.
 Regrettably, this can grow into a division by race, religion or gender.
 But above all, football is a game that unites millions of people around the world.